Gesee-y/Arceus.jl/README.md

 # Arceus.jl

-A fork of [AliceRoselia](https://github.com/AliceRoselia/Arceus.jl)'s *Arceus*, an entity management system based on magic bitboards.

-[Entity-Component-System (ECS)](https://en.wikipedia.org/wiki/Entity_component_system) is a well-established architecture for managing entities by decoupling **data** (components) from **behavior** (systems).
-However, traditional ECS approaches suffer from query-based bottlenecks—retrieving all entities with a specific set of components can become redundant and slow, especially as the number of possible component combinations grows.

-**Arceus.jl** solves this using an approach inspired by [magic bitboards](https://www.chessprogramming.org/Magic_Bitboards)—a technique originally used in chess engines to precompute move lookups.
-With it, Arceus offers lightning-fast, constant-time (`O(1)`) behavior resolution for any component combination.
+**Arceus.jl** is a high-performance entity resolution engine based on [magic bitboards](https://www.chessprogramming.org/Magic_Bitboards), originally forked from [AliceRoselia/Arceus.jl](https://github.com/AliceRoselia/Arceus.jl).
+It provides constant-time (`O(1)`) behavior lookup for [Entity-Component-System (ECS)](https://en.wikipedia.org/wiki/Entity_component_system) architectures using trait-based bitmasking.

+Arceus bypasses the traditional ECS bottleneck—querying for component combinations—by relying on precomputed bitmask lookups inspired by chess engine optimizations.

+---

 ## Installation

-**Stable version**
+**Latest registered release**:

 ```julia
 julia> ]add Arceus
 ```

-**Development version**
+**Development version**:

 ```julia
 julia> ]add https://github.com/Gesee-y/Arceus.jl
 ```
+---

+## Principle

+**Arceus.jl** is built on a single idea: **precomputed behavior resolution**.

+By leveraging either [PEXT bitboards](https://www.chessprogramming.org/BMI2) or magic bitboards, the package maps every possible trait combination to a unique output **at compile-time or initialization**, allowing for direct, constant-time lookups.

+This approach is particularly powerful when the number of trait combinations becomes combinatorially large—something that quickly renders traditional `if`/`else` chains unmanageable and slow.
+Archetype-based ECS designs frequently encounter such branching complexity, e.g., handling conditions like `"if A and B and C"`, `"if A and B and D"` etc.

+Instead of resolving these conditions at runtime, **Arceus** precomputes all possible outcomes in advance and performs lookups in under **20 nanoseconds**, even with the slowest (software) backend.

+With modern CPUs or when using magic numbers, this latency drops to **7 ns or less**.

+---

-## Features
+## Key Features

-* **Constant-Time Behavior Lookup**
-  Precompute all possible behaviors for entities and retrieve them instantly based on their components.
+* **O(1) Trait Lookup**: Ultra-fast behavior dispatch using precomputed lookup tables, powered by [PEXT bitboard](https://www.chessprogramming.org/BMI2) or magic bitboards.
+* **Multiple Backends**:

+  * Native PEXT (BMI2-enabled CPUs):
+  * Software fallback
-* **Caching of Magic Numbers**
+  * Magic bitboards
+* **Trait Pool DSL**: Define and organize traits declaratively, with support for subpools, explicit bit ranges, and dependencies.
-  Magic numbers used for lookups are cached to disk (CSV), ensuring deterministic, reproducible, and fast reinitialization.
+* **Persistence**: Magic numbers are cached to disk (CSV), enabling fast and deterministic reinitialization.

-* **Compatibility**
-  Works with any archetype-based ECS using bitmasking or similar approaches for component storage.

-* **Fine-Grained Bit Manipulation**
-  Define custom bit ranges for component pools, explicitly control trait positions, and encode trait dependencies.
+* **Composable & Flexible**: Integrates with ECS engines using bitmasking/archetypes and supports fine-grained control over bit layouts.

+---

-## Example
+## 🔧 Example Usage

 ```julia
 using Arceus